Orthodontist Gardena, CA

 Sedation dentistry is the use of a mild sedative (calming drugs) to manage special needs or anxiety while your child receives dental care.
 Sedation also may be used when several procedures need to be done at the same time, when the safety of a child may be compromised, or if your child has a strong “gag” reflex.
 Your child’s dentist will give the sedation.
 Our soothing sedation dentistry helps children with dental anxiety overcome their fear of the dentist by making their experience as pleasant and pain-free as possible.

-Emergency Dentist in Gardena
+Emergency Dentist Gardena, CA

 We like to schedule you regularly for all appointments, but we all know emergencies happen and here at Brite Kids Dental we want you to know we are always available for any dental emergency that might come up with your child and their teeth.
 We always try our best to get you in the office ASAP.
 We accept same-day emergency appointments.
 Our dental emergency goals are to provide a diagnosis, eliminate pain, and provide comprehensive treatment to make sure that the problem doesn't come back.